pedrogh/Test-Automation-Exercise/README.md

 ### To run the tests in a Docker container
-Assuming you have Docker on your machine and have the two environment variables mentioned above set you can run the tests in Docker as follows.
+Assuming you have `docker` on your machine and have set the two environment variables mentioned above you can run the tests in Docker as follows:

 (I realize this is not the same as Dockerizing the tests)